AIOU exams to start on May 7

 Finally, the moment of jubilation arrived and parents seemed filled with pride and joy to see their young children walking up on the stage in floodlights, wearing graduation gowns and caps with orange tassels holding scrolls.

 Then the high-achievers of Class 1 were presented with shields and talent awards.
 In the end, teachers who had worked relentlessly to make the event a memorable one were awarded with appreciation shields.

 Roots School System Founder Director Mrs. Riffat Mushtaq congratulated the parents of Montessori graduates and high-achievers and thanked them for their overwhelming support to the school.

 The chief guest on the occasion was Higher Education Commission Chairman Dr. Javaid R. Laghari.
 Speaking on the occasion, he said that he's used to attending higher education ceremonies but witnessing this event was worth it.

 Annual Sports Day at Fountainhead School

 Rawalpindi: Fountainhead School, Chaklala Campus, held its 'Annual Sports Day' in which students from all classes participated with full enthusiasm, says a press release.

 Track races were held for each class and it was heartening to see even the youngest students from Playgroup and Nursery emanating energy while trying to grab a position.

+Like every year, students were divided into 'Panthers' and 'Stallions' houses and two cricket matches were played between them: one amongst the senior students and the other amongst the juniors.

-and two cricket matches were played between them: one amongst the message to carry home that a healthy body keeps a healthy mind.
+In the end, prizes were distributed amongst the winners and the beaming faces of the winners as well as participants were sure enough depicting the message to carry home that a healthy body keeps a healthy mind.
 The news